 The Arbitrator determined that the evidence supported a finding that Grievant had been made aware of the claimed sexual abuse of the babysitter prior to leaving, and found the Grievant's conduct "nearly incomprehensible".
 She concluded that the suspension was "amply supported by just cause."

 The Martha's Vineyard Times reports on both cases, Arbitrator rules Tisbury was justified in firing Sgt.
-Fiske , and Arbitrator rules Tisbury chief correctly disciplined officer, and links to the awards here and here.
+Fiske , and Arbitrator rules Tisbury chief correctly disciplined officer, and the awards are available here and here.